Rutgers president Tate with scarlet service internship students in Washington, D.C.

 Rutgers Scarlet Service Stories

-Now in its third year, the program establishes civic engagement as a critical component of higher education and forges a path toward appreciating each other’s differences, restoring civil discourse and serving the common good.
+Now in its fourth year, the program establishes civic engagement as a critical component of higher education and forges a path toward appreciating each other’s differences, restoring civil discourse and serving the common good.

 Meet the Interns